Skip to main content

 For most projects, the practical setup is:

-1. Use whatsmeow-node (or similar) for development and primary messaging — fast, lightweight, full protocol access
+1. Use whatsmeow-node (or similar) for development and primary messaging — fast, lightweight, full protocol access including groups

 2. Have the official Meta API as a fallback — if uptime is absolutely critical, the official API is the only guaranteed-safe option long term